Stools - pale or clay-colored

 - Endoscopic retrograde cholangiopancreatography (ERCP)

-- Imaging studies, such as an abdominal ultrasound or CT scan
+- Imaging studies, such as an abdominal ultrasound, CT scan, or MRI of liver and bile ducts

 Berk PD, Korenblat KM.
 Approach to the patient with jaundice or abnormal liver tests.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 147.